 5 – 7 seconds: 325 – 350 F (low)

-I’ve noticed that professional chefs who cook on open fires often create several temperature zones.
-For example, they’ll have a spot for grilling vegetables and another for cooking protein.
-They’ll also have an area to draw hot coals from to increase the temperature of the other zones.
+Professional chefs who cook on open fires often create several temperature zones.
+They’ll have a spot for grilling vegetables, another for cooking protein, and an area to draw hot coals from to increase the temperature of the other zones.
 It takes practice to master this kind of temperature regulation, but once you get the hang of it you’ll be able to cook anything on an open fire.

 Remember food will retain heat and continue cooking even after it is removed from the fire.
 This is known as “carryover cooking.”
 Keep this in mind so you don’t overcook or dry out your food.

 From hearty stew to flavourful chilli, one-pot meals require minimal effort and they’re super delicious and filling.
 Any meal where you can layer your ingredients and let them simmer slowly over a campfire is bound to be a hit.

 Aluminum foil is a versatile tool for campfire cooking.
 Wrap vegetables, fish, or chicken in foil packets with herbs and seasoning for flavourful, mess-free meals.

 I also love skewers for grilling kebabs.
 If you are using wooden ones, soak them in cold water for 30 minutes before cooking over low heat.
 This will prevent them from burning.